Paid antivirus vs free antivirus: which should you get?

 (Image credit: Shutterstock)

-Free virus protection won’t give you any guarantees, of course, and support is usually limited to simple FAQs, or forums where users can try and help each other out with varying levels of success.
-If your query is a thornier one, you may find you get no replies, and can’t find much out in any FAQ either, leaving you pretty much high and dry, perhaps speculatively Googling for an answer.
+Compared to that, free virus protection will not give you any guarantees.
+In fact, support is usually limited to simple FAQs, or forums where users can try and help each other out, often with varying levels of success.
+If your query is a trickier one to solve, you may find you get no replies and can’t find much out in any FAQ either.
+That could leave you pretty much high and dry, perhaps speculatively Googling for an answer.

-The answer to this question does, of course, depend on your exact needs.
-Broadly speaking, though, paid antivirus edges it because of the extra features on offer – many of which are very useful, particularly to computing novices – plus better support, and lack of any pesky ads.
+As we've outlined above, the answer to this question does, of course, depend on your exact needs.
+Broadly speaking, though, paid antivirus is the best option because of the extra features on offer.
+Many of these are genuinely very useful, particularly to computing novices, plus there's the clear benefit of better support, and a distinct lack of any pesky ads.

-That said, a free app is a perfectly viable option for robust core protection of your PC, and there’s absolutely nothing wrong with going this route for those who want to save some money, and are perhaps more confident about avoiding online dangers.
+However, a free app is a perfectly viable option for robust core protection of your PC.
+There’s absolutely nothing wrong with going down this route for anyone who wants to save some money, and who are perhaps more confident about avoiding online dangers.

 Darren is a freelancer writing news and features for TechRadar (and occasionally T3) across a broad range of computing topics including CPUs, GPUs, various other hardware, VPNs, antivirus and more.
 He has written about tech for the best part of three decades, and writes books in his spare time (his debut novel - 'I Know What You Did Last Supper' - was published by Hachette UK in 2013).